digital twins

 Here’s a short overview of the DT products from industry leaders that will save you time and effort.

 Azure Digital Twins is a platform as a service (PaaS) for visualizing physical environments with all connected devices, locations, and occupants involved.
 The relationships between these objects are represented with spatial graphs.
-The service is paired with Azure IoT Hub that collects data from IoT sensors and other Azure services.
+The service is paired with Azure IoT Hub, which collects data from IoT sensors and other Azure services.

-GE Digital Twins software allows companies to rapidly create digital twins and get value from them, using "blueprints" from their catalog.
+GE Vernova Digital Twin Technology allows companies to rapidly create digital twins and get value from them, using "blueprints" from their catalog.
 The three core areas covered by GE are manufacturing assets, grid networks, and production processes.
-DT software is powered by machine learning and integrated with GE’s IIoT platform called Predix.
+DT software is powered by machine learning.

 Oracle IoT Digital Twin Framework enables you to create both physics-based and data-driven or predictive digital twins.
 The former compares observed and desired parameters to detect existing problems.
 The latter run machine learning algorithms to forecast future issues and prevent or prepare for them.

 Keep in mind, though, that DT tools, elements, and blueprints work well when bought from one vendor.
 Otherwise, compatibility and integration issues are more than possible.
-As with other emerging and evolving technologies, digital twinning lacks generally accepted standards, leading to poor interoperability between systems.
+As with other emerging and evolving technologies, digital twinning lacks generally accepted standards, leading to poor system interoperability.

-In any case, each DT is as unique as a product or process it represents.
-While ready-to-use infrastructures, platforms, and models can facilitate the development, but they won’t do all the work.
-You will still need experts in data, machine learning, cloud technologies, and, of course, engineers, capable of integrating different parts of hardware and software puzzles.
+In any case, each DT is as unique as the product or process it represents.
+Ready-to-use infrastructures, platforms, and models can facilitate development but won’t do all the work.
+You will still need experts in data, machine learning, cloud technologies, and, of course, engineers capable of integrating different parts of hardware and software puzzles.

 What to expect?